How the National Lung Cancer Screening Program works

 Depending on the results, see your healthcare provider for next steps or screen again in 2 years' time.

-1. A healthcare provider (like a GP or a health worker at an Aboriginal Health Service) checks if you are eligible by asking your age and smoking history.
+1. A healthcare provider, like a general practitioner (GP), nurse practitioner or a health worker at an Aboriginal Health Service, checks if you are eligible by asking your age and smoking history.

-3. For the scan, you will lie down on a table while the equipment takes images of your chest.
-The scan doesn’t involve any injections or other procedures, and usually takes around 10 to 15 minutes.
+3. For the scan, you will lie down on a table with your arms above your head while the equipment takes images of your chest.
+The scan is quick and doesn’t involve any needles or other procedures.
+Your appointment will usually take around 10 to 15 minutes.

 Mobile screening for rural and remote areas